binkley/spikes/micronaut-kitchen-sink/README.md

 - Format linting with automatic fixes (ktlint)
 - Full code coverage (jacoco)
 - Flaky test detection (**IN PROGRESS**)
-- Use `./build.sh` as a workaround (TODO: Pass JVM args to Kotlinc)

 ## Deployment